Because I Can’t Write a Novel – Day Two

 And then one night I found myself sat at home by myself, crying.
 He was out having the time of his life, he’d met someone new, he had these new jeans and he’d been to the gym and he felt good about himself … And then I felt like it was my fault he hadn’t done those things over the last few years.
 It seems really coincidental that the second I essentially ran away from home, he did all those things.
 It’s taken me not being around, refusing to be around him, to get him to do those things.
 I’ll be honest, it made me feel like a piece of shit.

 And now he’s met a girl and honestly, I couldn’t be happier for him.
 But now I don’t know how to play the game.
 I want to ask a thousand and one questions and get all excited for him but I don’t know the line between not-involved-enough and too-involved.
-And if I have an opinion, it’ll be MY opinion, I’m his “perfect” woman, and me getting involved is a very bad idea …
+And if I have an opinion, it’ll be MY opinion.
+If I’m his “perfect” woman, me getting involved at all is a very bad idea.

 Bestie & I – our relationship has changed.
 It did need to, but now I don’t know where the lines are and that’s what we’re figuring out.
 We all know I’m weird.
 Anxiety doesn’t work with change very well, and what’s changed is everything I’ve known for a really long time.

 I’m finding it difficult to be around him right now.
 I’ve told him that.
 I’ve told Bestie that after the New Year I still want to move out, but rather than move out WITH him, I want to move out WITHOUT him.
 I can’t live with him anymore, and YOU did that to us.
 You changed us.
 He went from being the one person I could trust implicitly with everything, to the person who didn’t tell me the one thing he should have told me for a really long time.
 I was very blind it seems, but I know I much prefer him being happy like he is now, to the broken man that night we made out and then I “broke his heart”.